iNavFlight/inav/docs/Telemetry.md

 ## FrSky telemetry

 FrSky telemetry is for older FrSky transmitters and receivers.
-For newer Taranis/XJR and X8R, X6R and X4R(SB) see SmartPort (S.Port) telemetry above.
+For newer Taranis/XJR, QX7, X8R, X6R and X4R(SB) see SmartPort (S.Port) telemetry above.

 FrSky telemetry is transmit only and just requires a single connection from the TX pin of a serial port to the RX pin on an FrSky telemetry receiver.